Difference Between Memory and Storage

 1. The data can be stored impermanently in the memory.
 On the other hand, the data can be stored both permanently and impermanently in the storage.

-2. The subtypes of memory include primary memory, secondary memory, tertiary memory.
-On the other hand, subtypes of storage include primary storage, secondary storage, tertiary storage and offline storage.
+2. The subtypes of memory include primary memory, secondary memory, and tertiary memory.
+On the other hand, subtypes of storage include primary, secondary, tertiary, and offline storage.

 3. The data stored in the memory is deleted when the power is lost.
 On the other hand, the data stored in the storage is not deleted even when the power is lost.